Eastridge Mall (Gastonia): Renovation

 The mall's first significant renovation since opening in 1976 began with expansion that started in April 1996.
 A new JCPenney location was built, the old building demolished and replaced by a new location for Dillard's, and Sears moved into the old Dillard's location.
 To make room for some of the new construction while maintaining the same number of parking spaces, and with the approval of the Gastonia City Council, the mall reduced the width of the most distant 20 percent of the mall's parking slots from 9 ft to 8 ft 6 in.
 The mall's interior was updated, new exterior mall entrances were built, floors and fixtures were replaced, and a relocated food court was opened.
 While work on the new anchor locations would continue into 1999, principal renovation of the mall interior was completed in November 1998.

 Although the mall was acquired by Westfield America, and renamed the mall Westfield Shoppingtown Eastridge in April 2002, the exterior signs still said "Eastridge Mall" in February 2004.
 The last trace of the mall's original name was finally erased in August 2004 when a large "Eastridge Mall" pole sign along Interstate 85 was removed.

 New owner CityView Commercial replaced the "Westfield Eastridge" signage with Eastridge Mall signs, by the end of September 2013.

+Since 2020, The mall has faced severe decline, losing major national retailers, anchor stores, and seeing large portions of the building, including parts of the first floor and upper levels, shuttered or occupied mostly by non-retail services.